 Easier for me to say than the young and desperate, I know, and so I’m not trying to cast stones.
 But still, someone needs to say this.

-We all draw our lines in different places – very little in this world is completely pure – but pretending there are no lines to be drawn is clearly wrong.
+We all draw our lines in different places – very little in this world is completely clear – but pretending there are no lines to be drawn is flatly wrong.
 Injecting morality into a market is our job; if we don’t do it, it won’t be done.

 And so, that’s why I’ve left the investment exchanges.
 “What, then, shall I do with my money?” is another question, and I’m not going to address it today.
 Beside, it’s not that hard to answer, once you want an answer.